Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-If the `team_id` specified is not associated with an existing team OR if the user is already on the team"
+If the `team_id` specified is not associated with an existing team.

+##### `400 BAD REQUEST`

+If the user is already on the team or the user's status on this team is "PENDING".

 ### Approve a User